 How long should manufacturers have to respond to an RFQ?

 Two to three weeks is standard for complex manufactured parts.
 Simple commercial items may need only 5–7 business days.
+Allow more time for custom tooling, castings, or assemblies requiring sub-tier supplier quotes.

 Should I share competitor pricing with manufacturers during negotiation?

 Sharing exact competitor quotes erodes trust and can violate confidentiality agreements.
 Instead, communicate that the quote is not competitive and ask if there are design or process changes that could reduce cost.
+Most experienced manufacturers understand the implication.

 How do I handle international RFQs differently?